 Central Maine Community College requires all students who are interested in receiving financial aid (including loans) to complete the Free Application for Federal Student Aid (FAFSA).
-Each year the FAFSA is available as early as October 1st at www.fafsa.gov.
+The FAFSA is usually available as early as October 1st at www.fafsa.gov.
 CMCC's school code for completing the FAFSA is 005276.

-Deadlines: Students are strongly encouraged to complete their FAFSA as soon as possible or by May 1st.
-This is to ensure that the student will be considered for all types of available assistance.
-Students who file their FAFSA within one week of the start of classes may be required to arrange a payment plan with the Central Maine Community College Business Office to pay for their charges while they are waiting for their financial aid eligibility to be determined.
+Deadlines: Students are strongly encouraged to complete their FAFSA as soon as possible or by May 1 st. This is to ensure that the student will be considered for all types of available assistance.
+Students who file their FAFSA within one week of the start of classes may be required to arrange a payment plan with the CMCC Student Financial Services to pay for their charges while they are waiting for their financial aid eligibility to be determined.

-Notification: Once the Office of Financial Aid has received a student's FAFSA and any required documentation, and the student has been accepted for admission, the student will be notified of their financial aid eligibility.
+Notification: Once Student Financial Services has received a student's FAFSA and any required documentation, and the student has been accepted for admission, the student will be notified of their financial aid eligibility.
 The notification will include a listing of the student aid programs that the student may be eligible to receive, and will also include any additional steps that the student must take to receive those funds.
+Notification is typically sent via email to the student.

-Disbursement of Funds: The College schedules financial aid disbursements to occur after the add-drop period is completed during the first two weeks of each semester.
-Funds are always disbursed first to the student's Business Office account to pay for any outstanding charges due the College.
-Any excess funds are then refunded to the student by the Business Office within 14 days after the disbursement of funds.
-Students usually receive their funds approximately five weeks into the semester.
+Disbursement of Funds: The College schedules financial aid disbursements to occur after the add-drop period is completed each semester.
+Funds are always disbursed first to the student's CMCC account to pay for any outstanding charges due the College.
+Any excess funds are then issued to the student within 14 days after the disbursement of funds.